AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 When simulcast encodings are transported each on a separate RTP stream, each simulcast encoding utilizes a distinct bitstream containing its own distinct Sequence Header and Scalability Metadata OBUs.
 This mode utilizes distinct SSRCs and Restriction Identifiers (RIDs)  for each encoding [I-D.ietf-avtext-rid] and, as a result, RTCP feedback can be provided for each simulcast encoding.
 This mode of simulcast transport, which MUST be supported by SFUs, utilizes Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast] [I-D.ietf-mmusic-rid].

-When simulcast encodings are transported on a single RTP stream, **depend** restriction from [I-D.ietf-avtext-rid] could be used to signal dependencies between scalable layers.
+When simulcast encodings are transported on a single RTP stream, RIDs are not used and Sequence Header and Scalability Metadata OBUs (utilizing an 'S' mode) convey information relating to all encodings.
 This simulcast transport mode is possible since [AV1] enables multiple simulcast encodings to be provided within a single bitstream.
 However, in this mode, RTCP feedback cannot be provided for each simulcast encoding, but only for the aggregate, since only a single SSRC is used.
 This mode of simulcast transport MAY be supported by SFUs.

 ### 6.1.1 RID restrictions mapping for AV1